mnickrogers/NRCPP/README.md

 * standard_deviation - accepts a vector / array and you can specificy sample or population (population is default)

 ##NR Files
-* put_file_in_vector - converts elements separated by a character into a vector
+* put_file_in_vector - converts elements separated by a specified character into a vector
 * get_words_from_file - extracts individual words from a file and places them into a vector
 * get_lines_from_file - extracts individual lines from a file and places them into a vector
 * get_string_from_file - this is incomplete